 Why do data scientists and data engineers need to understand the cloud and its data services?

-Cloud computing enables businesses to launch applications more quickly and without the need for extensive maintenance, which the service provider handles.
-This also leads to more efficient use of computing resources, which can be tailored to meet the needs and requirements of a business on a case-by-case basis.
+Cloud computing enables businesses to launch applications more quickly and without the need for extensive maintenance, which is handled by the service provider.
+SaaS helps businesses use computing resources more efficiently by tailoring them to their unique needs and requirements for each case.

 Workloads for big data and analytics applications are also on the move.
 The data science and engineering community must thoroughly understand these cloud computing services to make the best use of them in their analytics work.